-Finally, we very briefly mention some new results on the Krein-von Neumann extension which were developed when working on this paper.
-These results exhibit the Krein-von Neumann extension as a natural object in elasticity theory by relating it to an abstract buckling problem as follows:
+In this section we describe some results on the Krein-von Neumann extension which exhibit the latter as a natural object in elasticity theory by relating it to an abstract buckling problem.
+The results of this section appeared in [30].